What Is Credit?

 Your credit score is made up from information about your borrowing history.
 Most of the information comes from your credit reports.

 Credit reports are a collection of information, including:

-- Loans that you’ve used in the past, even if you’ve paid them off (generally the past seven years, although there are exceptions)
+- Loans that you’ve used in the past (generally the past seven years, although there are exceptions)